Efra27-GG/MiniStock/README.md

   # Ministock

   This is a code bundle for Ministock.
-Made withn figma.
+Made with figma.

   ## Running the code